duplaja/wp-aws-auto-backup/README.md

     <Variables are: AWS_ID, AWS_SECRET, AWS_REGION, DOMAIN, SITE_DIR, S3_BUCKET_AND_SUBFOLDER>
     <ctrl + o to write out and save changes>
     sudo bash setup-aws.sh

+## What This Does

+* Installs and Configures AWS CLI
+* Compiles a Backup Script that builds a tar.gz backup of your files and database
+* Adds the backup script to a nightly cron at 1:05 am server time

 ## Useful Links